Classifying strict discrete opfibrations with lax morphisms: Examples and applications

-\begin{example}[{Symmetric monoidal structures}] Suppose that \(\mathbb {T}\) is an \(\F\)-sketch (Definition 5.8 of \cite{arkor-2024-enhanced}) which only marks pullback squares.
-In this case, which includes for example the sketch for pseudo-categories and other structures determined by Segal conditions, we may post-compose by the free symmetric monoidal category monad \(S : \Cat \to \Cat\) to get a monad on the \(\F\)-category \(\catfont{Mod}_{\lax}(\mathbb {T}, \Cat)\) of \(\mathbb {T}\)-models and lax morphisms, since \(S\) is cartesian.
+\begin{example}[{Symmetric monoidal structures}] Suppose that \(\mathbb {T}\) is an \(\F\)-sketch (Definition 5.8 of \cite{arkorEnhanced2categoricalStructures2024}) which only marks pullback squares.
+This includes for example the sketch for pseudo-categories and many other structures determined by Segal conditions.
+In this case, we may post-compose by the free symmetric monoidal category monad \(S : \Cat \to \Cat\) to get a monad on the enhanced 2-category \(\catfont{Mod}_{\lax}(\mathbb {T}, \Cat)\) of \(\mathbb {T}\)-models and lax morphisms, since \(S\) is cartesian.